RomainFallet/bankin-challenge-2018/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on **Ubuntu 16.04 LTS** with [the NodeJS Puppeteer implementation](https://github.com/GoogleChrome/puppeteer) of **Chome Headless**.
+These instructions will get you a copy of the project up and running on **Ubuntu 16.04 LTS** with [the NodeJS implementation called "Puppeteer"](https://github.com/GoogleChrome/puppeteer) of **Chome Headless**.

 ### Prerequisites